nicoespeon/hocus-pocus/README.md

 Create a function declaration from its call expression.

 If you're the kind of developer who writes a function call as you'd like it exist, before implementing the function, then you'll love this.
-It's called [program by wishful thinking][todo: link].
+It's called [program by wishful thinking][wishful-thinking].
 It's very common when you practice outside-in TDD.

 ![][demo-create-function]